Chart Color Schemes

 The educational profile of Rochedale South - Priestdale exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Rochedale South - Priestdale shows a significant advantage with 27.6% of residents aged 15+ holding university qualifications compared to the SA4 region's 16.2% and the SA3 area's 20.6%.
-Bachelor degrees are the most common at 19.0%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 36.8% of residents aged 15+ holding such qualifications - advanced diplomas at 11.9% and certificates at 24.9%.
-Educational participation is notably high, with 30.0% of residents currently enrolled in formal education.
+Educational attainment in Rochedale South - Priestdale is notably high, with 27.6% of residents aged 15 and above holding university qualifications compared to the broader SA4 region's 16.2% and the SA3 area's 20.6%.
+Bachelor degrees are most prevalent at 19.0%, followed by postgraduate qualifications at 5.8% and graduate diplomas at 2.8%.
+Vocational credentials are also common, with 36.8% of residents aged 15 and above holding them, including advanced diplomas (11.9%) and certificates (24.9%).
+Educational participation is high, with 30.0% of residents currently enrolled in formal education.

 This includes 10.7% in primary education, 8.7% in secondary education, and 4.9% pursuing tertiary education.
-The area has two schools serving students: Rochedale South State School and Springwood Road State School, with a total of 973 students.
-These schools focus exclusively on primary education, with secondary options available in surrounding areas.
-The local school capacity is limited at 6.1 places per 100 residents compared to the regional average of 20.7, indicating many families travel for schooling.
+Rochedale South State School and Springwood Road State School serve the area, with a total of 973 students.
+These schools focus exclusively on primary education, with ICSEA scores typical for Australian schools (1021).
+Secondary schooling options are available in nearby areas due to limited local school capacity (6.1 places per 100 residents compared to the regional average of 20.7).

 Frequently Asked Questions - Education